SpiNNakerManchester/sPyNNaker/interdimensional_compatibility.md

     return get_pop_info(pop_key)
 ```

-When the source and target are 1D Populations, the mapping between the row
+When the source and target Populations are 1D, the mapping between the row
-index above and the pyNN neuron index in the pre-Population is simply the
+index and the pyNN neuron index of the source Population is simply the
 identity.
 When the source and / or the target are multi-dimensional, the mapping
 is more complicated.
-The trick then is to re-order the rows so that row index computed on the receiving core is correct, as shown in the diagram below.
+The trick then is to re-order the rows so that row index
+computed on the receiving core is correct, as shown in the diagram below.

 ![Row mappings in 1D and 2D as described in the preceeding text](RowsIn1DAnd2D.png "Rows in 1D and 2D")

-In addition to this, we also have to split the information on each synaptic
+In addition to this, we also have to split the neuron indexes on each synaptic
-row into the appropriate target cores.
-Again, for simple 1D Populations this
+row into the appropriate target Population cores.
+Again, for 1D Populations
-is the identity function.
-For an n-dimensional target though, the splitting is
+this is the identity function.
+For an n-dimensional target though, the
-again more complicated, but again can be calculated so that the final indices
+splitting is again more complicated, but again can be calculated so that the
-in the row are those of neurons on the local core with no further calculation
+final neuron indexes in the synaptic row are those of neurons on the local core
-required when the key is received.
-Note that the values generated here are
+with no further calculation required when the key is received.
+Note that the
-generally done per target core, so the calculation can leverage on that a bit
+values generated here are generally done per target core, so the calculation can
-more.
+leverage on that a bit more.

-#### To `row index` from `pre-neuron index`
+#### From `PyNN neuron index` to `row index` for source Population neurons
-`full_size[n]`: The full size of the Population in the n'th dimension

-`neurons_per_core[n]`: The number of neurons per core in the n'th dimension

-`total_neurons_per_core`: The total number of neurons per core

-`cores_per_size[n]`: The number of cores of the Population in the n'th
-dimension; this is a shorthand for `full_size[n] / neurons_per_core[n]`
-(which must be an integer value by design).

-`neuron_pos[n]`: The global position of the neuron in the n'th dimension

-`core_index[n]`: The core index in the n'th dimension.

-`raster_core_index`: The core index after core rasterization.

-`neuron_index[n]`: The local neuron index in the n'th dimension.

-`raster_neuron_index`: The local neuron index after rasterization.

 ```
 # Work out the position of the neuron in each dimension
-remainder = pre_neuron_index
+remainder = pynn_neuron_index
 last_size = 1
 for n in n_dimensions:
     neuron_pos[n] = remainder // last_size